 BASview is a stand-alone, embedded, web-based graphical interface for building automation and process automation systems.
 It can be accessed from any web browser - providing client functionality to any BACnet/IP or Modbus TCP system.
 By using Contemporary Controls BASrouter or BASgateway products, additional protocols such as BACnet MS/TP and Modbus RTU and Modbus ASCII are supported.
+Additional USB modules are available which allow the BASview to communicate directly with MS/TP, Modbus RTU and LON devices.

 The BASview is simple to install and use.
 A 10/100 Mbps Ethernet connection is all that is needed.
 Client features include animated graphic screens, scheduling, historical trending, runtime accumulation and alarm monitoring.

 BASview will automatically toggle outputs and change setpoints on schedule, collect runtime and trend data, and monitor alarm conditions.
-As an embedded device,

-BASview uses Flash memory for internal storage instead of a hard disk to maintain its ruggedness.
+As an embedded device, BASview uses Flash memory for internal storage instead of a hard disk to maintain its ruggedness.
 The BASview is totally self-contained, requiring no external PC or application for its use.
 Any number of web browser users can access the device.
 The only requirement is the installation of an Adobe Flash player in the browser.
 There are no other licensing requirements to use the product.